Curriculum Leader: Mrs K Birkett

 What texts are recommended?

-There are also a range of older text books affiliated to the previous AQA A specification which will also be of use and copies are held in the departmental library.
+There are also a range of older text books affiliated to the previous AQA A specification and revision guides which will also be of use and copies are held in the departmental library.

 What websites are recommended?